miketropi/worry-proof-backup/readme.txt

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/wp-backup` directory, or install via the WordPress Plugins screen.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Access the **WP Backup** menu in your WordPress admin sidebar.
+3. Access the **WP Backup** menu in your WordPress admin tools sidebar.

 == Frequently Asked Questions ==
 = What does WP Backup backup? =
-It can backup your database, plugins, themes, uploads, and demo content.
+It can backup your database, plugins, themes, uploads, and solution for demo content import one Click.

 = Is it secure? =
 Yes, all operations are secured with WordPress nonces and AJAX.